bparanj/crystal/programming/iac/docs/provisioner/aws-secrets.md

 chmod 400 /path/to/your/downloaded-file.pem
 ```

-Replace `/path/to/your/downloaded-file.pem` with the actual path to where you saved the PEM file.
+Replace `/path/to/your/downloaded-file.pem` with the  path to where you saved the PEM file.

 ### Giving Customers Access to Their Secrets